teto/pymptcpanalyzer/docs/source/contributing.rst

 - **mptcpanalyzer.plots**
 - **mptcpanalyzer.cmds**

-regardless of which python package they belong
+Regardless of which python package they belong.

 In order to test while modifying mptcpanalyzer, you can install it like this: